eea/eionet.xmlconv/README.txt

 Make sure to change to default username and password of the server.
 You can configure the XMLCONV application to connect to the BaseX server through the "Configure" menu.

+5. Rancher Based deployments:
+5.1 To build the application for use with the rancher environment, you need to change the env variable in pom.xml from local to rancher.
+  This will make the application use the configuration from rancher.properties.
+This is a temporary solution until the full dockerization of XMLCONV.

 Differences with the ANT build version:
 =======================================